Toggle: English / Spanish

 You may develop skin and nail abnormalities that your doctor can see during an exam.

-Upper GI series or upper endoscopy may show the abnormal tissue in the food pipe.
+or may show the abnormal tissue in the food pipe.
 You may have tests to look for anemia or iron deficiency.

 Taking iron supplements may improve the swallowing problems.